• Skip to primary navigation

 Serve it with berries on the side or buttermilk biscuits and homemade strawberry jam.
 A spinach salad would be a nice addition if serving for brunch or dinner.

-Put it in an airtight container and it should be fine for 3-5 days, if it lasts that long!
+Let cool and then store in an airtight container in the fridge and it should be fine for 3-5 days, if it lasts that long!
 Or you can freeze it for up to 3 months.

 If you loved this recipe, give it a star ⭐️⭐️⭐️⭐️⭐️ rating!
 Also, snap a picture of your finished dish and share it with me on Instagram using the hashtag #butterandbaggage and tagging me @butterandbaggage.